lucascoelhof/ESP32BleAdvertise/README.md

 ### Debugging and visualizing data
-Check out this Android app, works very well for debugging this application: https://play.google.com/store/apps/details?id=uk.co.alt236.btlescan&hl=en You will see the advertise data at "Manufacturer Specific Data".
+Check out this Android app, works very well for debugging this application: https://play.google.com/store/apps/details?id=uk.co.alt236.btlescan&hl=en You will see the advertise data at "Manufacturer Specific Data" or in "Service Data", depending on how you published your data.

 ### Tips